 Not quite sure how it could be done, maybe with behavioral conditioning or microchips implanted in the brain, but I’m willing to throw money at the problem until it’s solved.
 And I’d surgically sever all extraocular muscles responsible for eye-rolling.

-4. Better health for EMS crews
+4. Better EMS Health and Wellness

 Greg had the right idea, but I’d take it one step further.
 I’d clone Jillian Michaels so that every EMT could have their very own personal trainer.
 Only she’d be nicer, because of the behavioral control technology we pioneered for triage nurses.